Tomnowell/tomnowell.github.io/assets/Articles/cybersec/TryHackMe/AdvancedElk/Logstash.md

 Take a note of the important information displayed after the package has installed:

 In my case I noted the password.
-Of course, your password will be different
+Of course, your password will be different.

-> The generated password for the elastic built-in superuser is : oXkDiT092YNt+=WUMmPz
+The generated password for the elastic built-in superuser is : wQIjyJxn3ArG9BfE6=0a

 We're also instructed to note a couple of useful commands.